Recognition of affine-equivalent polyhedra by their natural developments: Refinement of the terminology

-Obviously, an abstract development can be constructed for any polyhedron, not just for a convex one.
+Obviously, an abstract development can be constructed for any polyhedron, not just for a convex one. (moreover, to construct an abstract development, there is no need to start with a polyhedron; we can immediately start with a set of convex polygons on the plane).
 It is also obvious that any natural development of a polyhedron is its abstract development.
 Fig.~\ref{fig1} shows that the converse is not true.
 Indeed, in Fig.~\ref{fig1},~a a regular tetrahedron $P$ with vertices $x_0, x_1, x_2, x_3$ is shown.
 In Fig.~\ref{fig1},~b and Fig.~\ref{fig1},~c two developments of $P$ with vertices $\widetilde{x}_0, \widetilde{x}_1, \widetilde{x}_2, \widetilde{x}_3$ are shown.
 Moreover, for each $j=0,1,2,3$, the vertex $x_j$ of $P$ corresponds to the vertex $\widetilde{x}_j$ of its development.
 The development shown in Fig.~\ref{fig1},~b is natural.
 In contrast, the abstract development of $P$ shown in Fig.~\ref{fig1},~c, is not natural.
-The latter follows, e.\,g., from the fact that triangle $\widetilde{x} _1 \widetilde{x}_2 \widetilde{x}_0$ on the abstract development shaded in Fig.~\ref{fig1},~c is located on two faces $x_1 x_2 x_3$ and $x_2 x_3 x_0$ of $P$ simultaneously.
+The latter follows, e.\,g., from the fact that triangle $\widetilde{x} _1 \widetilde{x}_2 \widetilde{x}_0$ on the abstract development shaded in Fig.~\ref{fig1},~c is located in two faces $x_1 x_2 x_3$ and $x_2 x_3 x_0$ of $P$ simultaneously.
 In this case, it is said that the face $\widetilde{x}_1 \widetilde{x}_2 \widetilde{x} _0$ and the edge $\widetilde{x}_1 \widetilde{x}_0$ of the abstract development ``break'' and are not a true face and a true edge of $P$, respectively.

 A.D.~Alexandrov proved \cite[Chapter III]{Al05} the following generalization of Theorem~\ref{th_Cauchy}:

 \begin{thrm} Let $P$ and $P'$ be convex closed polyhedra in Euclidean 3-space, and let $R$ and $R'$ be any of their abstract developments.
 If $R$ and $R'$ are isometric, then $P$ and $P'$ are congruent. \end{thrm}